 - Financial assistance awards are posted to the university’s MyAccess system;

-- Students must log-in to MyAccess using their university NetID and Password to view their financial aid eligibility;
+- Students must log-in to MyAccess using their university NetID and password to view their financial aid eligibility;

-- Returning students will also receive e-mail notification when their financial aid award has been posted to MyAccess;
+- Returning students will also receive an e-mail notification when their financial aid award has been posted to MyAccess;